 Another method is scrapping the project at the last minute after you send your work for a final review.
 Most clients will simply ignore you after delivering the work.
 What are you going to do, sue them?

-If a client wants to see a part of their project done by you, calculate the price you’d charge for that part and ask them to pay for your work up front.
+If a client wants to see a part of their project done by you, calculate the price you’d charge for that part and ask them to pay for your work upfront.

 Always ask your clients to deposit a certain percentage of your full payment before starting work.
 If you’re using a freelancing platform, have the client break down the project into small goals so that you get paid each time you deliver a piece of the project.

-Not Knowing How to Price Your Services
+5. Not Knowing How to Price Your Services

-Figuring out the perfect price for your service can be difficult when you accept projects in different sizes.
+Figuring out the perfect price for your service can be difficult when you accept projects of different sizes.
 But, if you don’t figure out a suitable method to charge for projects early on in your career, it will hurt your credibility in the long run and you won’t be able to raise your prices.

 According to a study done by Contently, 38.6% of freelancers have only made $10,000 a year which is even less than $900 a month.
-Only 19% have been able to make above $50,000 last year.
+Only 19% have been able to make above $50,000.

 Charging low rates is a mistake that almost all freelancers make on sites like Upwork and Freelance.com.
 These sites are made to lower your standards and force you to work cheaper.
 But, if you’re confident about your capabilities and experience, you should fight for your place and charge your clients reasonably.

-Assuming You Know Everything
+6. Assuming You Know Everything